aroepe/atlas-gitlab/_episodes/03-pushing.md

 > ## This episode assumes
 >
-> - You've uploaded your public key to gitlab and verified that it's working {: .prereq}
+> - You've uploaded your public key to GitLab and verified that it's working {: .prereq}

-In this episode we'll finally push _something_ to a public gitlab repository.
+In this episode we'll finally push _something_ to a public GitLab repository.

-## Creating an empty repository on gitlab
+## Creating an empty repository on GitLab

 Go to [gitlab.cern.ch][gitlab] and click the little "plus" dropdown icon near the center of the top bar, and select "New project".